 As the story goes, when men from Cincinnati would tell where they are from everyone there would say "Oh yeah, I've been there.
-Lovely Place." when they had stopped in Cincinnati Union Terminal on the way East to the ports to Europe.
+Lovely Place." when they had stopped in Cincinnati Union Terminal on the way East to the ports of Europe.

-We learn that there were many disparate busniesses taking up inside of the Terminal.
-We here how Joe and his buddy Press, in order to reach the roof of the clock, barrow a sturdy beam from a maintenance janitor who works for a railroad, and not the Union Terminal.
+We learn that there were many several businesses taking up inside of the Terminal.
+We hear how Joe and his buddy Press, in order to reach the roof of the clock, barrow a sturdy beam from a maintenance janitor who works for a railroad, and not the Union Terminal.
 They had to make sure they did not share, or report sharing, resources between the different companies who work out of The Union Terminal's expansive hallways.

-We don't visit his grave, we visit his brick butting up against the Johnny Bench Statue at Great American Ball Park.
+We don't visit Joe Haworths' grave, we visit his brick butted up against the Johnny Bench Statue at Great American Ball Park.
 Fitting that his brick butts up on the statue of his favorite baseball player, Johnny Bench.

 Joe Haworth worked at the Union Terminal starting on the tracks gang in or around 1940 at the age of 17.
 There he would have pounded steel nails into train tresses, and there he would have hung from the Southern bridge catching the red hot rivets and holding them in place while a riveter drove them into the bridge while hanging over the Ohio River.
 A catcher who grew up on a farm playing baseball he was well suited.

-He joined the Marines in 1941 and was in the Pacific Theater, unable to be a bomber gunner he was a hydraulics mechanic on the ground throughout the entire war.
+He joined the Marines in 1941 and was in the Pacific.
+Unable to be a bomber gunner due to his eyesight, he was a hydraulics mechanic on the ground throughout the entire war.
 He was brought home to prepare for the mainland invasion of Japan, they actually left on a boat to go when shortly after their departure they were turned around and brought home not told why.
-Later to learn, the war was over.
+Only later to learn the war was over.